jlouis/dht/Proto.md

 * Availability: The protocol is susceptible to several attacks on its availability.
 The protection against it is a "enough nodes" defense, much like the one posed in BitCoin, but it is somewhat shady.
 If nodes lie about routing information or if a node is flooded with requests it will cease to operate correctly.
 Hopefully the sought-after value is at multiple nodes, so this doesn't pose a problem.
 But in itself, there is no protection against availability.

 The key take-away from the DHT method is that it provides integrity, but not confidentiality nor availability.
-If you receive a key K, the content addressing of the value V associated with K is what protects you against forged data.
-Under the assumption the cryptographic hash function is safe that is.
+If you receive a key `K`, you must construct a design where you can *derive* the key `K` from a value `V`.
+The standard way is to take the cryptographic hash of the value, ie, `K = crypto:hash(sha256, V)`.

 # Common entities

 The format uses a set of common data types which are described here:

 	SHA_ID ::= <<ID:256>>
-	IP4 ::= <<B1, B2, B3, B4, Port:16>>		Parse as {{B1, B2, B3, B4}, Port} for an IPv4 socket
+	IP4 ::= <<ID:256, B1, B2, B3, B4, Port:16>>		Parse as {ID, {B1, B2, B3, B4}, Port} for an IPv4 socket
-	IP6 ::= <<B1, B2, B3, B4, B5, B6, B7, B8, Port:16>>	Parse as {{B1, B2, B3, B4, B5, B6, B7, B8}, Port} for an IPv6 socket

 The SHA_ID refers to a 256 bit SHA-256 bit sequence.
 It is used to uniquely identify nodes and keys in the DHT space.
-The values IP4 and IP6 refers to Peers given by an IP address and a Port number on which to contact a peer.
+The values IP4 refers to peers given by an IP address and a Port number on which to contact a peer.
 The two values correspond to IPv4 and IPv6 addressing respectively.

 # Commands